Top Picks

 "Free-flowing from the source" means that the raw spring water, without any added water or heating, is allowed to overflow into the bathtub, and the overflowing water is not reused.
 For example, the selling point of "Unzen Fukudaya" in Unzen Onsen , Nagasaki Prefecture, is its milky sulfur spring, 100% free-flowing from the source.
 It also contains a lot of metasilicic acid, and the clear, cloudy water will help you regain your energy.
 At " Hizenya " in Tsuetate Onsen , Kumamoto Prefecture, you can enjoy 100% free-flowing from the source in Kissho-no-Yu, which has five baths for men and women.

-In the general understanding, the concept of free-flowing hot spring water includes adding water to the source to the extent that the composition of the spring water is not changed, and heating a low-temperature spring water to a temperature suitable for bathing.
-As this is certified under the Hot Springs Act, it can also be considered a genuine hot spring.
+In general terms, the concept of free-flowing hot spring water includes adding water to the source without changing its composition, or heating a low-temperature source spring to a temperature suitable for bathing.
+This is also recognized under the Hot Springs Act, so it can be considered a genuine hot spring.
 When the source is shared by an entire hot spring resort, it is not rare for water to be added at the source and supplied to each lodging.
-Some lodgings also make an effort to allow guests to enjoy the hot spring water to the fullest by adding fresh water that springs up on the premises, rather than tap water.
+Some lodgings also make an effort to allow guests to enjoy the hot spring to the fullest by adding fresh water that springs up on their premises, rather than tap water.
 One example is Miorine no Yado Sansuiso in Tsuchiyu Onsen, Fukushima Prefecture.

 In many inns, even if spring water is poured into the large public bath or open-air bath, the water can become dirty or dirt can accumulate in the bathtub when many people bathe in it, so as a hygiene measure they are forced to recycle, filter, sanitize, and reuse the water.
 This is why even inns with excellent hot spring quality cannot make a big deal about their hot spring water being free-flowing from the source.
 In many cases, such inns provide free-flowing hot spring water in private open-air baths or in some of the guest rooms.